Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 In this section, we investigate the situation when no prior information about the network model is available.
-This can be see as the most difficult, yet the most general situation.
+This can be seen as the most difficult, yet the most general, situation.
 Arguably, the only reasonable approximation of $P$ is $\hat{P} = A$.
-We will study \ref{ass:small-perturbation} for this version of $\hat{P}$.
+We will study Assumption~\ref{ass:small-perturbation} for this version of $\hat{P}$.

 Recall that the main requirement of Assumption~\ref{ass:small-perturbation} is $\tau_n = o(1/\sqrt{n})$, where $\tau_n$ measures the level of perturbation of the network subspace $S_K(P)$ associated with the covariate subspace $\text{col}(X)$, defined in \eqref{eq: RUU}.
-Existing results relevant for controlling $\tau_n$, such as \cite{Abbe2017entrywise,cape2019two, mao2020estimating, lei2019unified}, do not give sufficiently tight bound to support the inference, even for dense networks.
+Existing results relevant for controlling $\tau_n$, such as \cite{Abbe2017entrywise,cape2019two, mao2020estimating, lei2019unified}, do not give sufficiently tight bounds to support the inference, even for dense networks.
 The recent work of \cite{xia2019data} contains useful tools for obtaining such error bound that allows sparsity when $P$ is a low-rank matrix.
-However, since in general problems, $P$ may be of full rank, a new result is needed for theoretical analysis.
+However, since in general problems, $P$ may be of full rank, a new tool is needed for theoretical analysis.
 The following assumption is made about $P$.

 \begin{ass}[Eigenvalue gap of the expected adjacency matrix] Let $A$ be the adjacency matrix of a random network generated from the inhomogeneous Erd\H{o}s-R\'{e}nyi model with the edge probability matrix $P=\e A$.
 Assume that the $K$ largest eigenvalues of $P$ are well separated from the remaining eigenvalues and their range is not too large: